Soliage/.github/profile/README.md

 # Soliage

+This is our submission for the Solana 2023 Grizzlython in the XXXX track.

 An MVP of an oracle-based issuer of carbon credits based on AI-assisted detection of foliage in satellite imagery across the Amazon rainforest.